henriquenovais/GitMeAnInternship/README.md

 ```
 server.js
 ```
-and change on line 33
+* Change the following on line 33 to match your connection parameters.
 ```js
 var connection = mysql.createConnection({
   host: "localhost",